Bike computers are devices that help us track our rides, connect additional sensors, or navigate through places we don’t know.

 Bike Computer Alternatives

 The main bike computer alternatives include smartwatches, smartphones, and speedometers.
-Let’s take a look at their advantages and disadvantages.
+Let’s examine their advantages and disadvantages.

 Smartwatches

 Smartwatches are more compact and versatile than bike computers.
-You can use them not only for cycling but also for running, swimming, and other (non)fitness activities.
+They can be used for cycling, running, swimming, and other (non)fitness activities.

-You can wear your smartwatch on your wrist or wrapped around your handlebars when cycling.
+You can wear your smartwatch on your wrist or wrap it around your handlebars when cycling.
 The first method allows you to track your HR, but you will have to twist your hand to see your ride data (which can be dangerous).

 The second method lets you see your ride data just like a bike computer (but on a smaller screen).
 However, you won’t have the HR data unless you pair your watches with an HR strap or other HR source.